 - First, we can’t know from these results that sleep had an effect on students’ test scores.
 The results of this study illustrate a relationship between sleep amounts and test achievement and not a cause and effect.

 - In addition, the data that the researchers relied upon came from self-reported accounts of sleep habits from children and their parents.
 This leaves open the likely possibility that in some—if not many—instances, teenagers’ actual sleep habits were different than what they or their parents reported.

 - Most important, and acknowledged by the researchers themselves, this study kept a narrow focus: to evaluate the amount that teens slept in relation to their performance on standardized tests.
 This research did not take into account any other aspects of teens’ mental and physical health when determining “optimal” sleep.

 When we open up this question to a broader and complete consideration of teens’ sleep and their overall health, there is a great deal of evidence to suggest that 7 hours of sleep may not be enough.
-I wrote about a large study of teen sleep and the health risks associated with not sleeping enough.
 In this study researchers found that teens sleeping fewer than 8 hours per night were significantly more likely to engage in several risky behaviors, including:

 - Smoking cigarettes

 - Smoking marijuana

 - Not exercising regularly

 - Spending more than 3 hours per day using a computer